 Christine has over twenty years of practical management experience in both startups and Fortune 500 companies holding management positions in marketing, engineering, IT/operations, and finance.
 She holds a Masters in Applied Behavioral Science and a Doctorate in Organizational Psychology.

 Christine actively listens for what is not said and connects insights to objectives that move clients forward.
 Her focus is on leveraging a leader’s strengths to build sustainable behaviors and practices.
 She has spent more than 20 years working in business in large complex organizations such as Microsoft, Starbucks, RealNetworks, and Yahoo!.
 She has successfully partnered across multiple functions and led global initiatives as a change-leader in cross-divisional projects spanning multiple business units during times of turbulence and growth, and has led teams responsible for business intelligence, operations and analysis, and platform development.

-As an executive coach and facilitator, Christine encourages clients to explore and direct their strengths to work most effectively, engage more intentionally and collaborate more successfully.
+As an executive coach and consultant, Christine encourages clients to explore and direct their strengths to work most effectively, engage more intentionally and collaborate more successfully.

-Christine's work educates business leaders in classical philosophical and psychological tenets generally absent from today’s business school curriculum.
+Christine's work educates business leaders in philosophical and psychological ideas that are generally absent in our overall education and organizations.
 She does not focus on change at scale, although that is a byproduct of her work.
 She focuses on the internal work required behind the scenes to cultivate a shift in perspective and subsequently, behavior at an individual level.

-As a former business intelligence leader, Christine helps clients to develop their emotional intelligence and executive presence to positively advance their ideas and grow their influence.
+As a former business intelligence leader, Christine helps clients to develop their emotional intelligence and executive presence to positively advance their ideas, grow their influence and make impact.